Scrapium/scrape-tweets-dev-2/README.md

+<<This code does not currently work due to Twitter restrictions, but can be updated (testing mobile repo)>>

 # scrape-tweets-dev-2-debug
 Debug development repo for scraping tweets and market data via RDS.
 Using optimisations techniques such as (Threading, asynchronous I/O, non-blocking I/O - ConcurrentLinkedQueues, and runnable tasks for making requests and saving tweets to the database.
 (Rewritten in Java)